 In 1995, Curt Kindschuh started Drunk Busters of America.
-Curt and his staff have now worked with tens of thousands of customers in 92 countries.
+Curt and his staff have now worked with tens of thousands of customers in at least 96 countries.

 Kindschuh worked in law enforcement for 18 years, and in 1993 was recognized in the Wisconsin Law Enforcement Officer of the Year Awards for his creative approaches to crime prevention.
 He was one of the first Drug Abuse Resistance Education (D.A.R.E.)
 Officers in Wisconsin, and worked for 4 years in 23 schools as a D.A.R.E.
 Officer.
 He started the “Shop With a Cop” program, which has since been duplicated in others areas of the United States, and also was a bicycle safety officer.